watsonwork/watsonwork-developer-docs/guides/V1_get_my_space_templates.md

 # Get My Space Templates

-Using the _mySpaceTemplates_ query, a user can fetch a collection of the custom space templates that they have created.
+Using the _mySpaceTemplates_ query, a user can fetch a collection of the space templates that they have created.

 ## Schema